FailAcademy/learning/adp-vancouver/_slides/week-01/04-react-router.md

 **Note!**

-We're building a SPA, so our application uses a single static HTML file to display all of it's content.
+We're building a SPA, so our application uses **a single static HTML file** to display all of it's content.

-When routes in our application change no request to the server is made.
-Instead, React is dynamically rendering content, and changing the URL.
+**When routes changes** in our application, we must ensure that:

+- The URL in the address bar reflects what is being shown
+- Forward and back nav work in the browser
+- The user can navigate to a new URL and they will see the expected view

 ---